The world looks best in a portrait mode. So does our website :)

 • 2008: Is awarded the Padma Vibhushan, the country’s second-highest civilian honour, by the Government of India.

-• December 2012: Steps down as Chairman of Tata Sons after 50 years with the Tata group; is appointed Chairman Emeritus of Tata Sons.
+• December 2012: Steps down as Chairman of Tata Sons after 50 years with the Tata group; is named Chairman Emeritus of Tata Sons.

 • October 2024: Mr Tata passes away at the age of 86.